 As is, this album functions at another level.
 I will let Kemper have the last word.

 Since 1984, the Servants of the King have labored toward the spiritual betterment of humanity, building orphanages, schools, leprosoriums, hospitals, and churches in India and Africa.
 Founded and led by the elder Kemper Crabb, missionary, priest, and three-time Nobel Peace Prize nominee, SOTK feeds, clothes, educates, provides medical care, and vocationally equips thousands upon thousands of people daily.
 The proceeds of this project, all of whose musical contributors donated their time and skills, will benefit the Servants of the King.
-For more on SOTK, visit their website at www.servantsoftheking.org
+For more on SOTK, visit their website at www.servantsoftheking.org#Save the Hymns.

 Illegal copying is theft from orphans and lepers.